golang/website/go.dev/content/solutions/cloud/index.md

 *   [Kubernetes](https://kubernetes.io/)—an open-source container-orchestration system, written in Go, that follows a primary/replica architecture across clusters of
 *   [Prometheus](https://prometheus.io/)—an open-source software application written in Go used for real-time event monitoring and alerting

-This triumvirate of Go solutions has helped modernize American Express’s infrastructure and opened the door for Go as a key player in the American Express payment ecosystem.
+Go has helped modernize American Express’s infrastructure and the team is beginnign to see Go as a key player in the American Express payment ecosystem.

 ### **AT&T**